ast-grep/ast-grep.github.io/website/guide/rule-config.md

           - kind: for_in_statement
           - kind: while_statement
     - pattern: await $_

+# Other linting related fields
+message: Don't use await inside of loops
+severity: warning
 note: |
   Performing an await as part of each operation is an indication that the program is not taking full advantage of the parallelization benefits of async/await.